 - In law school clinics, students advocate on behalf of real clients under the direct supervision of experienced faculty.
 The work you do helps to improve the life circumstances of the clients you represent.

 - In the Prisoners' Rights Project, students represent inmates who have federal civil rights claims arising out of prison conditions, giving you the opportunity to workup and try a civil rights case in Federal Court.

-- The personalized externship program gives you the opportunity to earn academic credit while performing real legal work in regional extern placements with government and non-profit agencies, judicial chambers and other entities.
-You can work with the externship supervisor to select an appropriate externship.
+- The personalized externship program gives you the opportunity to earn academic credit while performing real legal work in government and non-profit agencies, judicial chambers and other entities.

-- Practical skills courses and competitions further enhance your education through simulation of real-world situations you will encounter in your legal profession.
+- Practice skills courses and competitions enhance your education by simulating real-world situations you will encounter in legal practice.

-Clinic courses and some externship placements requireyou to have certification as a senior law student pursuant to Illinois Supreme Court Rule 711.
-Rule 711 permits certified law students to perform designated legal services under the supervision of a member of the Bar of the State of Illinois.
+Clinic courses and some externship placements require certification as a senior law student pursuant to Illinois Supreme Court Rule 711, which permits certified law students to perform designated legal services under the supervision of a member of the Bar of the State of Illinois.
 To qualify for Rule 711 certification, you must have completed 45 credit hours.
-Applications for rule 711 certification are available from the Illinois Supreme Court website.
+Applications for rule 711 certification are available from the Illinois Supreme Court website (PDF).

 This is not a complete listing of all requirements.
 For more information, see the individual programs.